maxfischer2781/asyncstdlib/docs/source/notes/iter_scope.rst

 Since :term:`asynchronous iterators <python:asynchronous iterator>` can hold resources indefinitely, they should be cleaned up deterministically whenever possible (see `PEP 533`_ for discussion).
-Thus, ``asyncstdlib`` provides tools to explicitly manage the lifetime of iterators.
+Thus, ``asyncstdlib`` defaults to deterministic cleanup but provides tools to explicitly manage the lifetime of iterators.

 Cleanup in ``asyncstdlib``
 ==========================